hneels/php-tax-calculator/readme.md

 # Income Tax Calculator

 *This project was an assignment for BU MET CS602: Server-Side Web Development.
-Copying any portion of it is strictly prohibited and is a violation of Boston University's Academic Conduct Code.*
+Copying any portion and submitting it as your own work is a violation of Boston University's Academic Conduct Code and is prohibited.*

 ## Technologies:
 * PHP